Regulating Greed Over Time in Multi-Armed Bandits: Algorithms for regulating greed over time

 \subsection{Problem setup}

 Formally, the stochastic multi-armed bandit problem with regulated greed is a game played in $n$ rounds.
-At each round $t$ the player chooses an action among a finite set of $m$ possible choices called \emph{arms} (for example, they could be ads shown on a website, recommended videos and articles, or prices).
+At each round $t$ the player chooses an action among a finite set of $m$ possible choices called \emph{arms}.
+For retail, these arms could be prices set once per day, coupons offered for a fixed time period, or what products to put on sale for the day (these are all actions chosen at time $t$ that will affect all $G(t)$ customers arriving within that round).
+Note that prices, coupons, and sales can not be chosen per customer, so the standard setting of the multi-armed bandit does not apply here.
 When arm $j$ is played ($j \in \{1, \cdots, m\}$) an \emph{unscaled} random reward $X_j(t)$ is drawn from an unknown distribution and the player receives the \emph{scaled} reward $X_j(t)G(t)$ where $G(t)$ is the \emph{multiplier function}.
-The distribution of $X_j(t)$ does not change with time (the index $t$ is just used to indicate in which turn the reward was drawn), while $G(t)$ is a known function of time assumed to be bounded (this is, for instance, the number of searches for a particular item on Google or the number of users on Skype).
-At each turn, the player suffers also a possible regret from not having played the best arm: the mean regret for having played arm $j$ is given by $\Delta_j=\mu_*-\mu_j$, where $\mu_*$ is the mean reward of the best arm (indicated by ``*") and $\mu_j$ is the mean reward obtained when playing arm $j$.
-At the end of each turn the player can update her estimate of the mean reward of arm $j$:
+The distribution of $X_j(t)$ does not change with time (the index $t$ is just used to indicate the turn in which the reward was drawn), while $G(t)$ is a known function of time assumed to be bounded (this is, for instance, the number of customers in the store on day $t$).
+At each turn, the player suffers also a possible regret from not having played the best arm.
+The unscaled mean regret for having played arm $j$ is given by $\Delta_j=\mu_*-\mu_j$, where $\mu_*$ is the mean reward of the best arm (indicated by ``*'') and $\mu_j$ is the mean reward obtained when playing arm $j$; the scaled mean regret is given by $G(t)\Delta_j$.
+At the end of each turn the player can update their estimate of the mean reward $\mu_j$ and use it in the next turn $t$:

-where $T_j(t-1)$ is the number of times arm $j$ has been played before round $t$ starts.
-This update will hopefully help the player in choosing a good arm in the next round.
+where $T_j(t-1)$ is the number of times arm $j$ has been played before round $t$ starts, and $\ONE_{\{I_s=j\}}$ is an indicator function equal to $1$ if arm $j$ has been played at time $s$ (otherwise its value is $0$).
+This update will help the player in choosing a good arm in the next round.
 The total regret at the end of the game is given by